bnb/site/_posts/2015-06-13-possible-ways-to-avoid-floating.md

 In contrast to flex, the "inline-block" value doesn't provide you with any other cool property which you could use to align the items in a special way.
 However, it allows you to treat the content elements like text when it comes to positioning (since they're displayed inline).
 For example, you can push them into the left or right edge or the middle by using `text-align`.
 You could also use properties like `line-height` to equal the heights of all elements inside the container (that also depends on if they own padding, since it's extending the line-height).

-I'm sure the most of you already know everything about this value, since it's also beeing used for various other use-cases.
+I'm sure the most of you already know everything about this value, since it's also being used for various other use-cases.
 But if you don't, read more about it [here][4]{:target="_blank"} (the official documentations are not really helpful now, since they're too abstract for you, I guess).

 ## Conclusion

-My idention behind this article was clearly not to provide you with a complete guide on how to use those properties.
+My indention behind this article was clearly not to provide you with a complete guide on how to use those properties.
 It was rather a collection of recommondations you could use instead of the old floating-method.
 If I inspired you to think about these alternatives, I'm happy.

 What you should also remember is that these properties have initially been designed to provide easy solutions for creating columns within a content-area (at least that's what I heard from other people and what my experiences told me) and not for creating complete layouts (you should use [grid][3] for this).
 And yes, I'm talking of the future.
 Currently, you would probably need to use those properties for layouting too, because *grid* isn't fully ready for production yet.